xulleon/ydk-gen/README.md

 Release Notes
 ===============
-The current YDK release version is 0.7.1 (alpha).
-The version of the latest YDK-Gen master branch is 0.7.2-dev.
+The current YDK release version is 0.7.2 (post1).
+The version of the latest YDK-Gen master branch is 0.7.2.post1.
 YDK-Gen is licensed under the Apache 2.0 License.